Stack-Programing-Community/Standards/STANDARD.md

-#  Standard of Stack Programming Language
+#  Standards of Stack Programming Language
 - Separate tokens with line breaks, spaces, or tabs.
 - When a value recognized as a literal, typecasting it and push it on the stack.
-- When a variable name appears, put the value of the variable on the stack.
+- When a variable name appears, push the value of the variable on the stack.
 - Variables are used for medium to long term data storage separately from the stack.
 - Strings enclosed in sharps `#` are recognized as comments.
 - Execute as a command if literal cannot be recognized as a value.